iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week4.rst

     :alt: the normalized difference in NIR reflectance between 1984 and 2011

 |br| Toggle back and forth between the two images - you should notice that while the colors don't change (remember that
-the sign is the same for both), the colors in the normalized difference image have been stretched to fill the color range compared to the difference image.
+the sign is the same for both), the values in the normalized difference image have been stretched to fill the color range compared to the difference image.

 .. card::